 • Physical and Mental Standards: It is recommended that students explore their reaction to all kinds of body fluids, unpleasant odors, and dangerous/contagious diseases.
 Students must be in adequate physical and mental condition to participate and function within the program and clinical environment.
 Read the Physical and Mental Standards chart for more information.

 • Background Check and Drug Screening: Students are required to have an initial criminal background check and drug screening upon acceptance into Phase II of the program.
 This cost is borne by the student and is currently $80.85.
 A positive report on either may prevent the student from being accepted by a clinical facility which will not allow the student to progress in the program or take the licensure exam.
 Additional drug screenings will occur throughout the clinical program as requested by the clinical facility.
 The cost of these screenings will also be borne by the student.

 • Health Requirements and Immunizations: Students accepted into Phase II will be required to provide written documentation to the Health Records Assistant of the following: physical exam completed within one year; two-step Tuberculosis Skin Test (TST) upon admission, then an annual one-step TST thereafter; two Measles, Mumps, and Rubella (MMR) and Varicella immunizations or positive titers; three Hepatitis B immunizations or a positive titer; Tetanus vaccine within the last 10 years; annual Influenza vaccine recommended.

 • CPR and Hospital Orientation: All students will be required to have CPR certification by the date of their first clinical.
 All accepted students will have the opportunity to take CPR training (AHS 106) and receive proper certification determined by the program coordinator.
 Students that plan to seek certification outside of the college must have Healthcare Provider training through the American Heart Association or American Red Cross.
 A copy of certification must be submitted to the department's Health Records Assistant.
-Yearly attendance at the Hospital Orientation presented on campus is mandatory.
+Yearly completion of Hospital Orientation is mandatory.